 Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure

-Keywords: Acute Kidney Injury, Cardiac Surgical Procedures, Coronavirus, COVID-19, Critical Illness, Extracorporeal Membrane Oxygenation, Heart Arrest, Heart Failure, Hospital Mortality, Length of Stay, Lung Diseases, Primary Prevention, Respiratory Distress Syndrome, Adult, severe acute respiratory syndrome coronavirus 2
+Keywords: Acute Kidney Injury, Cardiac Surgical Procedures, Coronavirus, COVID-19, Critical Illness, Extracorporeal Membrane Oxygenation, Heart Arrest, Heart Failure, Hospital Mortality, Length of Stay, Lung Diseases, Primary Prevention, Respiratory Distress Syndrome, severe acute respiratory syndrome coronavirus 2

 < Back to Listings